Cordelia leads the Intellectual Property team at Acuity Law.

-Cordelia has extensive expertise and advises on both contentious and non-contentious IP matters and specialises in the protection, exploitation, and enforcement of all intellectual property rights, with a particular focus on copyright, trademarks, design rights and confidential information.
+Cordelia has extensive expertise advising on both contentious and non-contentious IP matters.
+She specialises in the protection, exploitation, and enforcement of all intellectual property rights, with a particular focus on copyright, trade marks, design rights and confidential information.

-She regularly brings and defends actions at the UK and EU intellectual property registries and ICANN under the Uniform Domain Name Dispute Resolution Policy in addition to giving clients technical and strategic pre-action advice in relation to civil actions for infringement of intellectual property rights and passing off.
+She regularly appears in actions at the UK and EU intellectual property registries and ICANN under the Uniform Domain Name Dispute Resolution Policy.
+She also provides technical and strategic pre-action advice to clients on civil actions for infringement of IP rights and passing off.

-Her non-contentious work involves brand protection advice including filing and enforcing UK, EU and worldwide trademark and design right registrations and working closely with several overseas IP lawyers.
-An increasing number of clients have recently assigned representation of their entire registered IP portfolios into Cordelia’s management.
+Her non-contentious work involves brand protection advice, including filing and enforcing UK, EU and worldwide trade mark and design right registrations and working closely with overseas IP lawyers.
+Increasingly, clients are assigning representation of their entire registered IP portfolios into Cordelia’s management.

-Cordelia also advises on and drafts IP agreements involving the exploitation of intellectual property rights in addition to IP matters which form part of wider corporate deals.
+Cordelia also advises on and drafts agreements involving the exploitation of intellectual property rights, in addition to IP matters forming part of wider corporate deals.

-She has a hands-on approach and advises individual and business clients from a range of sectors including the media, entertainment and creative industries with a focus on fashion, art and publishing, health and fitness, communications and technology both in the UK and with a cross-border focus.
+She has a hands-on approach and advises individual and business clients from a range of sectors.
+These include the media, entertainment, and creative industries, with a focus on fashion, art and publishing, health and fitness, communications, and technology, both in the UK and cross-border.

-At a previous firm, Cordelia acted for LucasFilm on the high-profile Star Wars copyright infringement case, working on the case from inception through to success at the Supreme Court (Lucasfilm Ltd & Ors v Ainsworth & Anor UKSC 39) which gave her valuable contentious experience as well as technical acumen in the field of copyright law.
+At a previous firm, Cordelia acted for LucasFilm on the high-profile Star Wars copyright infringement case, from its inception through to success at the Supreme Court (Lucasfilm Ltd & Ors v Ainsworth & Anor UKSC 39).
+This gave her valuable contentious experience as well as technical acumen in copyright law.

-Cordelia’s extensive experience, tenacity and personability not to mention her ability to achieve the very best for her clients, has been recognised by her ability to retain and win regular, repeat work from her clients both big and small.
-Some of the testimonials Cordelia has recently received from her clients are:
+Cordelia’s extensive experience, tenacity and personability, not to mention her ability to achieve the very best for her clients, is recognised in regular, repeat work from clients both big and small.